 - Cluster sampling.
 Random selecting clusters from a population that is spread over a large geographical area.
 For example, subdividing a country into provinces and then randomly selecting some of the provinces to participate in the study

-The sampling approach you used is determine by the purpose of the research, finances, and practicality.
+The sampling approach you used is determined by the purpose of the research, finances, and practicality.